Study English Abroad (SEA) Program

 Freshman SEA Program 【for 1st year students】

 This program is for the first year students (freshmen).
 Freshman participants take English language courses for about six weeks during summer break at the following English language institutions of our partner universities.
-Those who successfully complete the program will receive two credits of Academic Skills, an ELA course, and two credits of Overseas Academic Skills, an elective course after their return to ICU.
-The program is held at 12 colleges in 6 countries and its enrollment limit is 230 students.
+ELA Stream 1 and 2 students who successfully complete the program will receive two credits of Overseas English, and three credits of Overseas Academic Skills, elective courses, and ELA Stream 3 and 4 students will receive two credits of Academic Skills, an ELA course, and three credits of Overseas Academic Skills, an elective course after their return to ICU.
+The program is held at 10 institutions in 6 countries and its enrollment limit is 230 students.

 Schedule of the Freshman SEA Program